Title IX Investigation Overview

 To facilitate this process, a Title IX Investigator is assigned to conduct a thorough, prompt, impartial, and fair review of information, details, and persons associated with any compliant.
 Title IX Investigators complete annual and ongoing training to ensure their expertise in conducting investigations.

-At Appalachian State University, Dr. Tim Koch and Ms. Liz Mason serve as Title IX Investigators.
-Please click here to review their bios.
+At Appalachian State University, Dr. Tim Koch serves as the Title IX Investigator.
+Please click here to review his bios.

 Preparing for the Investigation Process